Yasaswini38/100daysofcodetb/README.md

 ## Daily Progress

 Throughout the challenge, I will document my daily progress in this repository.
 Each day's work will be organized in separate folders with detailed notes, solutions, and any additional resources I find helpful.

+## Daily Questions

+Here, I will document the questions or challenges I face each day, along with my solutions and thought processes.
+This section will serve as a reflection of my learning journey and help me track my growth.

+### Day 1: Write a program to identify if the character is a vowel or consonant
+- **Question:** Write a program to identify if the character is a vowel or consonant.
+- **Solution:** [Link to the solution or a brief summary]
+- **Learnings:** Fundamentals, Flow Control

+### Day 2: [Question Title or Description]
+- **Question:** [Brief description of the challenge or problem]
+- **Solution:** [Link to the solution or a brief summary]
+- **Learnings:** [Key takeaways from solving this problem]

 ## Technologies Used